MichelMoriniaux/cv/README.md

-# Experienced leader in the fields of Datacenter infrastructure, Networks and SRE
+# Experienced leader in the fields of Network, Datacenter infrastructure and SRE

 # Abstract
-20 years of experience in major Telecom, ISP and datacenter network engineering.
+20 years of experience in major Telecom, ISP and datacenter network engineering and operations.
 My job is to manage and contribute to a team that designs and operates a world-class web-scale network of datacenters that provides computational power and connectivity to our Performance Marketing product.
 I believe in automating myself out of my job and creating the next generation of open datacenter technologies.